horchi/linux-homectld/README.md

 - Save configuration

 ### One Wire Sensors:
-The p4d checks automatically if there are 'One Wire Sensors' connected, each detected sensor will be configurable via the web interface after reading the sensor facts by clicking [init].
+The poold checks automatically if there are 'One Wire Sensors' connected, each detected sensor will be configurable via the web interface after reading the sensor facts by clicking [init].

 To make the sensors availaspble to the raspi you have to load the `w1-gpio` module, this can be done by calling `modprobe w1-gpio` or automatically at boot by registering it in `/etc/modules`: